-(Hebrews 3:6) but Christ was faithful as a Son over His house-whose house we are, if we hold fast our confidence and the boast of our hope firm until the end.
+(Hebrews 3:6) But Christ is faithful as the Son over God's house.
+And we are his house, if indeed we hold firmly to our confidence and the hope in which we glory.

 Moses was faithful in God's house; Christ is faithful over God's house.
 As the Son of God, Jesus faithfully rules over God's house and over all of creation.
 As illustrations of Jesus' divine nature and power, Jesus could walk on water, quiet a storm, and multiply food for God's people.
 Jesus came into the world as One who serves, who serves both God and God's people.
 Jesus came as the One who would suffer for and make forgiveness of sins possible for God's people.
 Because He perfectly obeyed God throughout His life, Jesus Christ qualified to die for our sins, in our place, as the perfect sacrifice.
 He fulfilled what was promised by His Heavenly Father when He died on the cross and rose again.
 Moses bore witness to Jesus who is the Word of God in human flesh (see John 1).
 God's house is the people of God, those who confidently hope in Jesus Christ for salvation; therefore, Jesus is the One who receives from us the glory that our love and obedience to Jesus Christ reveals.
 The Book of Hebrews challenges all who say they believe in Jesus Christ to remain faithful and obedient to Him day-by-day, and the Book of Hebrews gives this warning to motivate all believers to persevere in their faith in Jesus and not fall away from Him: "if indeed we hold firmly to our confidence and the hope in which we glory."
 Stated another way, "God's house or God's people are those who hold firmly to their confidence [in Christ Jesus as their Lord and Savior] and the hope [of eternal life and salvation] in which they glory."
 Moses was not perfect, but Moses held firmly to his confidence and hope in the Messiah who was to come; therefore, he too was saved through the death and resurrection of Jesus Christ.